Senate Republicans distance themselves from DeSantis’s Ukraine stance

 “There are lots of different opinions on the U.S. involvement in Ukraine,” Sen. John Thune (R-S.D.) told reporters.
 “But I think the majority opinion among Senate Republicans is that the United States has a vital national security interest there in stopping Russian aggression, and that’s certainly the view I have.”

-Thune was stepping in at the podium to answer questions in place of Senate Minority Leader Mitch McConnell (R-Ky.) on Wednesday, who remains sidelined after falling last week and suffering a concussion and a broken rib.
+Thune stepped in at the podium on Wednesday to answer questions in place of Senate Minority Leader Mitch McConnell (R-Ky.), who remains sidelined after falling last week and suffering a concussion and a broken rib.
 McConnell has been among the most steadfast voices in support of Ukraine and the U.S. providing continued financial backing for its efforts to turn back Russian forces, a stance that has been echoed by the rest of Senate GOP leadership.

-“I don’t agree with [DeSantis],” Sen. Shelley Moore Capito (W.Va.), the No. 5 Senate Republican, told The Hill.
+“I don’t agree with [DeSantis],” the No. 5 Senate Republican Sen. Shelley Moore Capito (W.Va.) told The Hill.
 “I think this is much bigger than a territorial dispute.”

 Sen. Roger Wicker (R-Miss.), the ranking member of the Senate Armed Services Committee, said he “completely” disagreed with DeSantis’s statement, while Sen. Lindsey Graham (R-S.C.) told CNN that “to say this doesn’t matter is to say war crimes don’t matter.”